open-power/skiboot/doc/overview.rst

 spinloop.

-Essentially, we do this by doing an atomic fetch and inc and whoever gets 0 gets to be the master.
+Essentially, we do this by doing an atomic fetch and inc and whoever gets 0 gets to be the main thread.
+The main thread will then distribute tasks to secondary threads as needed.
+We do not (currently) do anything fancy like context switching or scheduling.

-When we enter skiboot we also get a memory location in a register which is the location of a device tree for the system.
-We flatten out the device tree, turning offsets into real pointers and manipulating it where needed.
-We re-flatten the device tree before booting the OS (Linux).
+When entering skiboot, we enter with one of two data structures describing the system as initialized by Hostboot.
+There may be a flattened device tree (see https://devicetree.org/ ), or a HDAT structure.
+While Device Tree is an industry standard, HDAT comes from IBM POWER.
+On POWER8, skiboot would get HDAT and a mini-devicetree from an FSP or purely a Device Tree on OpenPOWER systems.
+On POWER9, it's just HDAT everywhere (that isn't a simulator).
+The HDAT specification is currently not public.
+It is purely an interface between Hostboot and skiboot, and is only exposed anywhere else for debugging purposes.

+During boot, skiboot will add a lot to the device tree, manipulating what may already be there before exporting this new device tree out to the OS.

 The main entry point is main_cpu_entry() in core/init.c, this is a carefully ordered init of things.
 The sequence is relatively well documented there.